smmakowski/rage-type/README.md

 ### Back End

 I used express for my server, and mongodb for my database.
 Since my database only required one table and was non-relational, mongodb was the obvious choice.
 I used express to further simplify my server routing.

+### Deployment

+I intend to deploy this application on Heroku when I have some free time.